alandoherty95/Milestone-Project-2/README.md

 - The recommended places were shuffling and refreshing too frequently.
 This was constructive feedback I received while demonstrating the website to family members.
 Consequently, I update the JS code to refresh the results every 30 seconds to resolve this.

+- A Favicon error message was displaying in the console: "Failed to load resource: the server responded with a status of 404 (Not Found)".
+To avoid seeing this message, I create a favicon and added the link to the top of each tab to display an icon in the browser.

 ### Testing - User Stories